goadesign/clue/example/weather/README.md

 ### Tracing

-The example runs an [OpenTelemetry](https://opentelemetry.io/) collector that is configured to listen to gRPC requests.
-The collector is run in docker using an official image and the configuration file `config/otel-local-config.yaml`.
+The example runs a [Grafana agent](https://grafana.com/docs/grafana-cloud/agent/) configured to listen to OLTP gRPC requests.
+The agent forwards the traces to the [Tempo](https://grafana.com/docs/tempo/latest/) service also running locally.

-Each service uses the [trace](https://github.com/crossnokaye/micro/tree/main/trace) package to ship traces to the collector:
+Each service uses the [trace](https://github.com/crossnokaye/micro/tree/main/trace) package to ship traces to the agent:

 ```go
 conn, err := grpc.DialContext(ctx, *collectorAddr,